nikhilgautam96/P-11/Javascript/Notes/Introduction.md

+## Categories of language :-
+- Based on the way a language executes the code lines it can be categorised into three major types :-
+    1. `Compiled`           : c++
+    2. `Interpreted`        : shell script (purely interpreted)
+    3. `Hybrid`             : Java, Javascript, python, etc.

 ## Javascript :-
 - It is a `multipurpose(used for web apps, mobile apps, etc.)` and `multi-paradigm(it supports different styles of programming - functional progamming, object oriented programming, procedural programming, etc.)` programming language(bcz it has decision making capability).
 - It is not a purely scripting language like the shell script.